oprietop/Split-Keyboard-Cases/README.md

 * The top plates will work with the standard bottom plate.

 # Links
-* [Crkbd](https://github.com/foostan/crkbd) - The Crkbd keyboard and caser
+* [Crkbd](https://github.com/foostan/crkbd) - The Crkbd keyboard and cases.
-* [Ergodash](https://github.com/omkbd/ErgoDash) - The Ergodash keyboard and cases
+* [Ergodash](https://github.com/omkbd/ErgoDash) - The Ergodash keyboard and cases.
-* [Let's Split!](https://github.com/keebio/lets-split-levinson-case) - Let's Split and Levinson case
+* [Let's Split!](https://github.com/keebio/lets-split-levinson-case) - Let's Split and Levinson case.

 # Thanks
 * To the original creators